zotonic/zotonic/doc/developer-guide/sites.rst

    self-signed certificate for every site.
 These are stored in :file:`~/.config/zotonic/security` (on macOS :file:`~/Library/Application Support/zotonic/security`).

-   .. note:: If anything goes wrong, see the :ref:`ref-troubleshooting-installation`.

    You can log into the admin at https://yoursite.test:8443/admin using the username ``admin`` with the password that you can find in your site’s configuration.
 Use for this the command::